-- > Fill the main burner with vermiculite until just under the edge (see Fig. 11-11 and 11-12). - The flame pattern and flame height can be affected by the positioning of the vermiculite.
-Redistributing the vermiculite may result in a better flame pattern. - For the following steps, switch on the appliance and turn on the Eco Glow lighting.
+- > Fill the main burner with vermiculite until just under the edge (see Fig. 11-8, 11-9, 11-10). - The flame pattern and flame height can be affected by the positioning of the vermiculite.
+Redistributing the vermiculite may result in a better flame pattern. - > For the following steps, switch on the appliance and turn on the Eco Glow lighting.
 Position the forge and the glowing embers in such a way that the effect is most realistic. - The uneven shape of the glowing embers may cause scattered light in- and outside of the appliance.
 Strategic placement of the embers and forge embers can prevent this effect almost completely. - Distribute the glowing embers over the glass plates in the base plates.
 After covering them completely, the other embers can be used to overflow onto the rest of the base plates.
-Keep the areas marked in red free of any glowing embers (see Fig. 11-13). - Fill the base plates evenly with the chips in a natural-looking manner.
-Keep the areas marked with red free of chips (see Fig. 11-13). - Distribute the forge embers over both the chips and the glowing embers in a random and natural-looking manner (see Fig. 11-13). - > The space at the front of the base plates must be kept free of materials (see Fig. 11-15).
+Keep the areas marked in red free of any glowing embers (see Fig. 11-11 and 11-12). - Fill the base plates evenly with the chips in a natural-looking manner.
+Keep the areas marked with red free of chips (see Fig. 11-11 and 11-12). - Distribute the forge embers over both the chips and the glowing embers in a random and natural-looking manner while keeping the areas marked with red free of forge embers (see Fig. 11-11 and 11-13). - > The space at the front of the base plates must be kept free of materials (see Fig. 11-11).
 Move if necessary. - (Optional) Distribute the ash in a natural-looking manner over the chips and embers.
 Prevent ash from getting on the burners.